Codecademy/docs/content/d3/concepts/styling/terms/text/text.md

   - 'paths/computer-science'
 ---

-The **`.text()`** method in D3 is used to set text content for any selected element in a document, this method can also be used to get the value of any selected element.
+The **`.text()`** method in D3 is used to set text content for any selected element in a document, it can also be used to get the value of any selected element.
 This method can take a single value as an argument or a callback function for a complex text content manipulation of a selected element

 ## Syntax